JOHN ILIKA PRINCIPAL

 The Thomas Warwick Steed, Jr. Family Chair

-John Ilika accepted the position of principal trombone with the North Carolina Symphony in January 2001.
+John Ilika accepted the position of Principal Trombone with the North Carolina Symphony in January 2001.
 Prior to that, he held principal trombone positions with the Pennsylvania Ballet, Delaware Symphony, Opera Delaware, Florida Music Festival and the Philadelphia Brass (quintet).

-In 1992, with the Delaware Symphony, Mr. Ilika commissioned and premiered the Trombone Concerto by Kile Smith, Curator of the Fleisher Collection of the Free Library of Philadelphia.
-Upon graduation in 1981 from Luther College in Decorah, Iowa where he earned a Music Education degree, he played for three years with the Orquesta Sinfonica de Maracaibo in Venezuela.
-Shortly after the economy crashed in Venezuela in 1983, he left to study with Charles Vernon, formerly of the Philadelphia Orchestra, at the Philadelphia College of Performing Arts (now the University of the Arts).
-He has played and recorded with the Philadelphia Orchestra as a substitute since 1989 and worked with every important musical organization in the Philadelphia area during his 15 years of free-lancing there.
+In 1992, with the Delaware Symphony, Ilika commissioned and premiered the Trombone Concerto by Kile Smith, Curator of the Fleisher Collection of the Free Library of Philadelphia.
+Upon graduation in 1981 from Luther College in Decorah, Iowa, where he earned a Music Education degree, he played for three years with the Orquesta Sinfonica de Maracaibo in Venezuela.
+Shortly after the economy crashed in Venezuela in 1983, he left to study with Charles Vernon, formerly of The Philadelphia Orchestra, at the Philadelphia College of Performing Arts (now the University of the Arts).
+He has played and recorded with The Philadelphia Orchestra as a substitute since 1989 and worked with every important musical organization in the Philadelphia area during his 15 years of free-lancing there.

-Teaching posts include the Eastern Music Festival in Greensboro, North Carolina since 1994, as well as Lehigh University; Moravian College in Bethlehem, Pennsylvania; Community College of Philadelphia; West Chester University (PA); University of Delaware and the Orquesta Juvenil in Caracas and Coro, Venezuela.
-Other principal teachers were Eric Carlson, Fred Nyline and Joseph Alessi.
+Teaching posts include the Eastern Music Festival in Greensboro, North Carolina since 1994, as well as Lehigh University; Moravian College in Bethlehem, Pennsylvania; Community College of Philadelphia; West Chester University (PA); University of Delaware; and the Orquesta Juvenil in Caracas and Coro, Venezuela.
+Other principal teachers were Eric Carlson, Fred Nyline, and Joseph Alessi.

-Mr. Ilika lives in Garner, North Carolina with his violinist wife, Ariadna and their two children, Tristan and Zofia.
+Ilika lives in Garner, North Carolina with his violinist wife, Ariadna and their two children, Tristan and Zofia.